Home » Edinburgh »

 The first tour of South Bridge’s Edinburgh Vaults took place on 1 July 1985.

-Des Brogan would go on to found Mercat Tours, the company which today holds the exclusive rights to organize Edinburgh Vaults tours.
+Des Brogan would go on to found Mercat Tours, which holds the exclusive rights to organize Edinburgh Vaults tours today.

 Sources